Lobaro/docs/docs/platform/integrations.md

 #### Receive data from a LoRaWAN network server

-1. Create an Access Token in the Lobaro Platform with the role `network-server` to allow write access for device data.
+1. Create an Bearer Token or BasicAuth credentials in the Lobaro Platform with the role `network-server` to allow write access for device data.
-2. Configure your network server to send data to the corresponding endpoint (see list below) using the token (e.g. `Bearer eyJhbGciOiJ...`) in the `Authorization` header field.
+2. Configure your network server to send data to the corresponding endpoint (see list below) using the token (e.g. `Bearer eyJhbGciOiJ...`) or BasicAuth credentials in the `Authorization` header field.
 Please consult the documentation of your network server for further instructions.

 Platform REST Endpoints for network server integrations: